hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

 Declarative validations via permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the validations can be expressed **declaratively**, then we can use the permission rules in Hasura Auth.
+If the validations can be expressed **declaratively**, then we can use the permission rules in Hasura Auth to perform the validations.

 **Example 1:** Validate that an inventory can only have ``stock >= 0`` for any item.